survivejs/react-book/manuscript/04_implementing_notes.md

 If you try to edit a `Note` now, you will see an error (`this.props.onEdit is not a function`) at the console.
 We'll fix this shortly.

-The remainder of the code deals with events.
+The rest of the code deals with events.
 If we click the component while it is in its initial state, we will enter the edit mode.
-If we confirm the editing by hitting return or trigger `onBlur`, we trigger `onEdit` callback and go back to the default state.
+If we confirm the editing, we hit the `onEdit` callback.
+As a result we go back to the default state.

 T> It is a good idea to name your callbacks using `on` prefix.
-This will allow you to distinguish them quickly from other props and keep your code a little tidier.
+This will allow you to distinguish them from other props and keep your code a little tidier.

 ### Adding `onEdit` Stub

 Given we are currently dealing with the logic at `App`, we can deal with `onEdit` there as well.
-We will need to trigger this callback at `Note` while delegate the result with relevant data to `App` level.
+We will need to trigger this callback at `Note` and delegate the result to `App` level.
 The diagram below illustrates the idea:

 ![`onEdit` flow](images/bind.png)